-In this recording, students listen to a man from Scotland complaining about the amount of talent shows there are on television at the moment.
-The recording can be used as a starting point for a range of speaking or writing activities related to fame and why so many people enter television contests.
+In this audio recording, students listen to a woman living in the UK, talking about all the reasons why she doesn't like winter.
+The recording can be used as a starting point for a range of speaking or writing activities in the online or face-to-face classroom.

 Guidance and tips

 Below are some general guidelines and ideas for using the audio in the 'Rants and Raves' series:

 It’s important to give students some context before they listen so that they have an idea of what they can expect to hear.
 This is particularly important with lower levels.

 - Draw a simple picture with stick people on the board, e.g., of people standing in a queue at the bus stop (or whatever is appropriate for your chosen audio).
 Students describe the situation in pairs and then make a list of where and when they might see this situation.
 Feed in vocabulary as necessary.

 - Play a game of class hangman with some key vocabulary (the main content words) from the audio.
 At the end of the game tell the students that the words are all from a short listening that they will hear in a moment.
 Students work in pairs to predict what they are about to hear.

 - Draw a mind map on the board with the main theme of the audio (e.g. weather, seasons, shopping, airport, work) written in the centre in a circle.
 Draw lines radiating out from this circle and encourage students to suggest words that are related to the topic.
 Add the words to the mind map.